EMDR for First Responders

 EMDR helps patients identify and maintain their focus on a positive goal, which is vital to managing addiction and trauma symptoms at the same time.

-The FORTITUDE program is specifically designed to treat first responders with addiction and trauma challenges.
-When medically appropriate, the program offers EMDR as an effective treatment for PTSD and co-occurring substance use disorder.
+Many veterans have faced severe trauma during their careers.
+The FORTITUDE program is specifically designed to treat veterans with addiction and trauma challenges.
+When medically appropriate, the program offers EMDR as a helpful treatment for PTSD and co-occurring substance use disorder.

 Don’t face these challenges alone.
 If you or your loved one are struggling with addiction and co-occurring trauma, contact The Recovery Village Columbus.
-Our intake specialists can answer your questions about treatment, discuss the first responder specialty track and get you started on the path to recovery.
+Our intake specialists can answer questions about treatment, discuss the veteran specialty track and start you on the path to recovery.
 Contact us today